Pritika-Sharma12/Walmart_Sales_ML/README.md

-# Walmart Sales Prediction Using Random Forest Regressor
+# Walmart Weekly Sales Prediction Using Random Forest Regressor

 ### Overview

-In this project, we aim to predict Walmart sales using machine learning techniques.
+In this project, we aim to predict Walmart weekly sales using machine learning techniques.
 Specifically, we utilize the RandomForestRegressor algorithm, which is well-suited for regression tasks and can handle complex relationships in the data.
 The dataset for this analysis is `Walmart_sales.csv`, which includes historical sales data from Walmart.

 ### Libraries Used